miladrezanezhad/story-toolkit/CONTRIBUTING.md

 1. Check existing issues to avoid duplicates
 2. Open a new issue with the "enhancement" label
 3. Describe the feature and why it would be useful
+4. Indicate which version you'd like to see it in (v2.x.x)

+**Current priority features:**
+- More LLM backends (Google Gemini, Cohere)
+- Export to additional formats (DOCX, TXT)
+- Web-based editor
+- Real-time collaboration

 ### 📝 Improving Documentation